adopt-liveview/adopt-liveview/priv/pages/2024/04-03-event-errors-en_US.md

     priv/examples/event-errors/event_typo.exs:23: PageLive.handle_event("reverse", %{"value" => "Reverse"}, #Phoenix.LiveView.Socket<>)
 ```

 Note that it says that your LiveView received "reverse" as its first parameter.
-Checking your LiveView code we noticed that your callback expected `"reverse"`.
+Checking your LiveView code we noticed that your callback expected `"reverso"`.
 This is the problem.

-## In short!
+## Recap!

 - If you forget to do your `handle_event/3` the LiveView will show the error `UndefinedFunctionError`.
 - If you have the callback but do not handle the received case you will see a `FunctionClauseError`.